jro31/jethro-codes/_articles/projects/meals-of-change.md

 If there is no `user_id` param within the request, the next param that we check for is `tag_name`.

 All recipes optionally have tags to make them easier to filter.
-For example, when creating a recipe, you can give it a `healthy` tag, or a `breakfast` tag, or a `Thai` tag, depending on the kind of dish you're adding.
+For example, when creating a recipe, you can give it a `healthy` tag, or a `breakfast` tag, or a `thai` tag, depending on the kind of dish you're adding.

-On the front-end, these tags are clickable, and should return `all` recipes with assigned the clicked tag, so that's what we do with:
+On the front-end, these tags are clickable, and should return `all` recipes which are assigned the clicked tag, so that's what we do with:

 ```rb
 def filter_recipes